The First Day

 The major thinks for a moment, and says, “Too easy for failure.
 But we can use the pumper tankers in that way.
 Sure, we’d have a smaller fuel load on them, but that way there’s only the one vehicle at the attack site for each attack unit.
 That’s less vulnerable to error or interference.
 We can shuttle trucks from big tankers further back for a big fight.”

 “Sounds good, Major.
 Can you pass it along to whoever should know.
-Also, If I were you I’d empty all the fuel from the underground tanks at the garages first.”
+Also, If I were you, I’d empty all the fuel from the underground tanks at the garages first.”
 The major frowns.
-“They need power to work the pumps to get it up.
-The above ground tanks will have gravity feeds to empty them.
+“They need power to work the pumps to get it up and out.
+While all the above ground tanks will have gravity feeds to empty them.
 That’s less trouble when the power is off, and a lot less noise than a generator.”
 The major nods, and smiles.